ravivarmathotakura/AI_To_Combat_Pneumonia_COVID-19/README.md

 # Summary
 The implementation of clinical-decision support algorithms for medical imaging faces challenges with reliability and interpretability.
 Here, we demonstrate the general applicability of our AI system for diagnosis of pediatric pneumonia using chest X-ray images.
 This tool may ultimately aid in expediting the diagnosis and referral of these treatable conditions, thereby facilitating earlier treatment, resulting in improved clinical outcomes.

+Although currently, deep learning still cannot replace doctors/clinicians in medical diagnosis, it can provide support for experts in the medical domain in performing time-consuming works, such as examining chest radiographs for the signs of pneumonia.

 # INTRODUCTION
 Artificial intelligence (AI) has the potential to revolutionize disease diagnosis and management by performing classification difficult for human experts and by rapidly reviewing immense amounts of images.
 Despite its potential, clinical interpretability and feasible preparation of AI remains challenging.